lynn9388/lynn9388.github.io/_posts/2019-07-19-writing-with-light-blog.md

 ## Chose an Editor

 The post in website based on Jekyll is typically written with Markdown, which is just a lightweight markup language with plain text formatting syntax.
-That means you can write it with any text editor like [Notepad++](https://notepad-plus-plus.org), [Sublime Text](https://www.sublimetext.com), and [Atom](https://atom.io), but I recommend [Visual Studio Code](https://code.visualstudio.com/) (aka VSCode).
+That means you can write it with any text editor like [Notepad++](https://notepad-plus-plus.org), [Sublime Text](https://www.sublimetext.com), and [Atom](https://atom.io), but I recommend [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).

 > I have switched to [Sublime Text]({{ site.baseurl }}{% post_url 2019-07-27-set-up-sublime-text-for-markdown-and-jekyll %}).
 >